Understanding Sales Tax Nexus

 Types of nexus

 The Supreme Court decided in 2018, in a case called Wayfair, that states could make their own laws defining nexus for their state.
-Instead of a single national definition of nexus, every state gets to decide for their own state how they choose to define nexus.
+Instead of a single national definition of nexus, every state gets to decide for its own state how it chooses to define nexus.

 For example, your company has nexus for sales tax in Washington state if you have physical nexus, if you have $100,000 or more in revenue sourced in Washington (including wholesale revenue), or if your company is organized in Washington state.

-So, for example, if you manufacture socks, you would have nexus in Washington state if either of these things are true:
+So, for example, if you manufacture socks, you would have nexus in Washington state if either of these things is true:

 • You have a warehouse in Seattle.
-This means you have physical nexus.
+This means you have a physical nexus.

 Let’s say you also have connections in California, with one of these two scenarios:

 • You lease a computer server in California.
-Under California law, this establishes physical nexus.
+Under California law, this establishes a physical nexus.

 Consider that there are 50 states, 5 inhabited territories, and more than 12,000 sales tax jurisdictions in the United States.
 You must identify all the jurisdictions where you have revenue and determine for each one whether you have nexus or not.